solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ## Key Metrics

-To maintain the high-quality performance an application, it's essential to keep track of key metrics and considerations.
+To maintain the high-quality performance an application, it is essential to keep track of key metrics and considerations.
 These measurements not only ensure the functionality of the application but also assess the quality of the AI model and user experience.
 Below is a list that covers